jeremenichelli/jeremenichelli.github.io/_posts/2016-03-28-quarter-a-kilobyte-solution-for-a-sliding-header.md

 ---
 title: Quarter of a kilobyte solution for a sliding&nbsp;header
 resume: In order to leave more room for content consumption, headers and navigation bars that hide when scrolling down and slide back when scrolling up became a common usability feature.
-Is there a zero dependencies light weight solution?
 ---

-Yes, there are plenty of them, here is my approach.
+But is there a zero dependencies light weight solution?
+Well, there are plenty of them, here is my approach.

 ## Conquer the scroll behavior